cmu-sei/cloud-migration-for-managers/instructions/DATABASE.md

     ```

 ## Update local application to use Azure database
-1. Edit the application to point to the Azure database
+1. Edit the application to point to the Azure database by editing
    `cloud-migration-for-managers/punny-api/src/main/resources/application.properties`
     - Change `spring.datasource.url =
         jdbc:mariadb://192.168.1.4:3306/scss_punny_db?useSSL=false` to